 All of our experiments were performed in the laboratory.
 This does not mean that development of a field method has been neglected.
 Most laboratories have basic equipment such as electric compressors, for example.
 Manual pressurization or a supply of pressurized gas from a scuba-diving tank, for example, could be considered for use in a field setting.
 All our decompression stages were carried out manually thus they are immediately applicable in the field.
-Nothing, however, prevents the use of an automated stage controller system fed by pressure sensors (either in the laboratory using its electrical supply or in the field using a battery source).
-There are two principal advantages of a computer-controlled system: on one hand, it would be possible to automatically compensate for possible micro-leaks, on the other, the researcher would no longer be restricted to a schedule governed by the requirements of the decompression schedule.
+Nothing, however, prevents the use of an automated stage controller system fed by pressure sensors (either in the laboratory using its electrical stage).